xuan-li/CSE-544-Project/README.md

 - Visits of corresponding entries will increase.
 - Update frequency of corresponding entries will increase.
 - New entries will be created
-- Visits frequency follows Poisson distributions (with `x` is time delay after the event happening and `y` is the). visit frequency)
+- Visits frequency follows Poisson distributions (with `x` is time delay after the event happening and `y` is the visit frequency)

 ### Times: